Reporting on LGBTQ Communities: Tips from Our Newsletter

 Last Updated February 2024

-The guidance below collects the thoughts, tips, and must-reads about reporting on LGBTQ communities published in our weekly newsletter, Revisions.
-The information is presented in roughly chronological order, has been edited for clarity, and is updated where necessary.
+The guidance below collects thoughts, tips, and must-reads about reporting on LGBTQ communities published in our now-retired newsletter, Revisions.
+It has not been updated since September 2024.
+The information is presented in roughly chronological order and has been edited for clarity.

 Language & Word Choice